faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 First, the book itself is often very modular in its construction.
 There are not that many dependencies between sections, and Joseph looking back over the developing manuscript could account for the existing consistencies and dependencies.

 Emma did not receive much of the book by dictation.
-It remains entirely possible that Joseph was trying to
+It remains entirely possible that Joseph was trying to  [TODO: finish section]

+[ TODO ]

 > <span style="color:red">[OtherEvidences:4] But Joseph was not dictating or writing a new work; he was receiving revelation by the power of God and therefore did not need to ask, “Where was I?”</span>